MicrosoftDocs/powerquery-docs/powerquery-docs/query-plan.md

 ![Sample query with step folding indicators enabled](media/query-plan/sample-query.png)

-As a brief description of what this query is trying to accomplish, it connects to the SalesOrderHeader table to get only a few columns and only the last five orders with a **TotalDue** value above 1000.
+This query connect to the SalesOrderHeader table, selects a few columns from the last five orders with a **TotalDue** value above 1000.

 >[!NOTE]
->This article uses a simplified example to showcase this feature, but please bare in mind the concepts described in this article apply to all queries.
+>This article uses a simplified example to showcase this feature, but please bear in mind the concepts described in this article apply to all queries.
 It is recommended that you have a good knowledge of query folding before reading the query plan.
 You can learn more about query folding from the article [Query folding basics](query-folding-basics.md).

 ## 1. Review the step folding indicators